-This course provides students a systematic and practical approach for establishing, managing and operating a comprehensive Information Assurance program.
+This course provides students a systematic and practical approach for establishing, managing and operating a comprehensive Information Assurance programme.
 The course provides students with an understanding of the essential issues required to develop and apply a targeted information security posture to both public and private corporations and government run agencies.
+Lecture 2 hrs/wk, Tutorial 2 hrs/wk, Lab 2 hrs/wk.